Opt-Coders/OCEAN-route-optimization/README.md

 ```python
 streamlit run app.py
 ```
-This should open the application in your default web browser.
+This will open the application in your default web browser.
 ## Features

 - **Data Loading:** Ability to load and process data from various sources.